 Read wikipedia’s Watchmen article for a great description of how Watchmen came to exist.
 In short, Watchmen represented a stark change from how superheros were typically represented.
 Even the presentation of the comic book was different in style.
 In high school, I was a comic book collector and a huge D.C. fan.
 I visited monthly comic book conventions and had my own "pusher" who would advise me on the hot series.
 I was really into the miniseries.
 I found Crisis on Infinite Earths very exciting as the D.C. continuity problems were to finally be fixed but all the tie ins and crossover series burned me out on comic collecting.
 Unfortunately, I quit collecting comics in 1986 when Frank Miller’s The Dark Knight Returns was released.
 My pusher insisted that was a story I shouldn’t miss and that it would instantly be valuable.
 He was right.
 I should own the first release of The Dark Knight

 and I should have Watchmen.
 I remember Watchmen, but regretfully, I do not think I have a single issue downstairs.
+Cool!
+Last night I dug out my old comic box and discovered I have the entire 12 issue Watchmen series in bagged in mint condition!
+I suppose I should say near mint; nothing is every truly mint.
+I even have 2 copies of issue 12.
+The desire to take them out and flip through their pages is almost worth more than the $250 the set appears to be going for on eBay.
 What I do have is the Punisher series but that movie was rotten.
 But I digress.
 Quit reading this and go watch the movie!